wian007/NoLongerEvil-Thermostat/README.md

 Without their groundbreaking research, open-source contributions, and advocacy for device ownership rights, this work would not be possible.
 Thank you!

-### Open Source Commitment
+## Open Source Commitment

 We are committed to transparency and the right-to-repair movement.
 This project is now fully open source, allowing the community to audit, improve, and self-host their own infrastructure.

 ## Support

-This project is sponsored by and made by the team at:
+This project is sponsored by the team at:

 <p align="center">
   <a href="https://hackhouse.io" target="_blank">